Promisedlandsubtraction2856/codex-deepseek/README.md

 ## License

 [MIT](LICENSE).
-Not affiliated with OpenAI, DeepSeek or Multica; Codex is a trademark of OpenAI.
+Not affiliated with OpenAI, DeepSeek; Codex is a trademark of OpenAI.